15 Steps to Build a Strong Relationship With Your Spouse

 As life gets busy, we unknowingly drift away from such deep bonding rituals, and after a certain point realize the loss of spark and wonder what actually went wrong.

-If you observe couples who have been happily married for several decades, you’ll notice these subtle bonding behaviors and display of affection towards each other even at older ages.
+If you observe couples who have been happily married for several decades, you’ll notice these subtle bonding behaviors and displays of affection toward each other even at older ages.
 That’s one of their secrets to keeping the spark alive and feeling like lovers even in their 70s and 80s.

 This is also one of the key secrets to falling back in love with your partner and feel attracted to them once again after you’ve had a not-so-loving phase in your relationship.
 Take notes on this.